 Your sales team can accomplish this with just a webcam and a few minutes.
 (If you can get your speakers to create outreach videos too, even better!)

 Invite potential attendees to register, or ask confirmed registrants to book a meeting with one of your attending sales reps.
 It’s a low-cost but high-impact way to create those personal connections that really drive attendance.

 In this pre-event personal outreach, sales rep Benny Hua lets his prospect know he’ll be at the event and where to find him.

 The big day is finally here!
 Running the event is sure to keep you busy.
 But don’t lose sight of the chance to capture valuable video that can maximize your event’s long-term return on investment (ROI).

 Think strategically about your in-event video opportunities.
 They’ll help drive future registrations, as they’ll serve as a rich source of content throughout the year.

 Just because someone couldn’t make it to your event doesn’t mean they should miss out.
 Live streaming your event—whether you’re broadcasting every moment or just the keynotes—is a great way to engage people at home.

 Just look at Marketo.
-They live streamed their Marketing Nation Summit.
+They live-streamed their Marketing Nation Summit.
 Almost a thousand people watched the stream, increasing the event’s overall attendance by nearly 15%.
 This helped make the Summit one of Marketo’s top pipeline generation programs.

-Capture Customer Testimonial and Thought Leadership Videos
+Capture Customer Testimonials and Thought Leadership Videos